Hyundai’s U.S. HQ Meets Exhaust Shaft Codes Using Aeroseal

 Hyundai U.S. Headquarters located in Fountain Valley, California.

-Options for reducing the leakage and getting the shafts to pass code were examined.
-A top contender involved constructing scaffolding inside each of the 8’ x 6’ shafts and using a spray foam to seal the visible leaks in the drywall interiors.
-Calculations determined this would take months to accomplish and cost as much as $1,000,000 to complete.
-Still, there would be no guarantee that this would sufficiently reduce leakage.
-Then an engineer at Glumac mentioned a new technology called Aeroseal that seals leaks from the inside of pressurized ductwork.
-Glumac had used Aeroseal’s patented technology for a similar project in Las Vegas with successful results.
+Options for reducing the leakage and getting the shafts to meet code were examined.
+One option included using spray foam to seal visible leaks in the drywall interiors.
+But this would take months to accomplish, cost as much as $1,000,000, and there would be no guarantee spray foam would sufficiently reduce leakage.
+Then another option was found — Aeroseal duct sealing technology.
+Glumac had used the Aeroseal technology for a similar project in Las Vegas with successful results.

-Hyundai engineers had never heard of Aeroseal.
-Skeptics thought it just seemed too good to be true.
-But with few alternatives and time running out, they decided to conduct a trial.
-At its conclusion, the computer printout of the results (created as part of the Aeroseal process) proved that it worked.
-It took Aeroseal West Coast a couple of weeks to complete all five shafts.
-Leakage rates were reduced from 20% to 1.1% – well below maximum code requirements.
+It took the Aeroseal contractor only a couple of weeks to complete all five shafts.
+Leakage rates were reduced from 20% to 1.1% – well below current code requirements.
 The cost was just a fraction of the next lowest cost alternative.
 Best of all, the work was completed in time and Hyundai’s new U.S. corporate headquarters opened on schedule.

-“Fixing those leaks and getting signoff on the project meant nothing short of tearing into the newly constructed vents and starting over.
-This scenario would have the unacceptable consequence of delaying the building’s opening and running up costs.
-Then we learned about Aeroseal and it literally proved to be the project saver.
-With Aeroseal, we were able to effectively seal the leaks in just a matter of days.
-The entire cost of aerosealing was about equal to the cost of the scaffolding alone that we would have needed for the alternative option.”
+Brian Berg, Engineer of Record, Glumac: “Fixing those leaks and getting sign-off on the project would initially have required us to tear into the newly constructed vents and start over.
+This scenario was unacceptable.
+We realized Aeroseal was the best option.
+It literally proved to be the project saver.
+With Aeroseal, we were able to effectively seal the leaks in just a matter of days.”